-- Click the New button. - In the same folder as the other data, you should find the file landuse.sqlite.
+- Click the New button. - In the same epsg4326 folder, you should find the file landuse.sqlite.
 Select it and click Open.

 You will now see the first dialog again.
-Notice that the dropdown select above the three buttons now reads "land_use.db@...", followed by the path of the database file on your computer.
+Notice that the dropdown select above the three buttons now reads "landuse.sqlite@...", followed by the path of the database file on your computer.